Get insider access

 Compared To Other Headphones

 The Sony WH-CH720N Wireless are the successor of the Sony WH-CH710N Wireless.
-Despite the similar look, the WH-CH720N add support for multi-device pairing and access to Sony's companion app, opening up sonic possibilities with a graphic EQ and presets.
+Despite the similar look, these headphones add support for multi-device pairing and access to Sony's companion app, opening up sonic possibilities with a graphic EQ and presets.
 Overall, their ANC system reduces more background sound than their predecessor.
 However, they still don't block out as much noise as the flagships: the Sony WH-1000XM4 Wireless and the Sony WH-1000XM5 Wireless.
-When compared to the on-ear Sony WH-CH520 Wireless, which shares the same app, the over-ears are more comfortable with ANC support.
+Compared to the on-ear Sony WH-CH520 Wireless, which shares the same app, the over-ears are more comfortable and come with ANC support.

 Check out our recommendations for the best headphones under $200, the best over-ear headphones, and the best bass headphones.